ADA Accommodations for Students

-Additionally, the College is required to abide by the provisions of Section 504 of the Rehabilitation Act of 1973 which protects otherwise qualified individuals from discrimination based on their disability.
-In order to be considered otherwise qualified, a student with a disability must be capable, either with or without accommodation, of fulfilling the essential requirements of the educational program.
+Additionally, the University is required to abide by the provisions of Section 504 of the Rehabilitation Act which protects otherwise qualified individuals from discrimination on the basis of disability.
+To be considered otherwise qualified, a student with a disability must be capable, either with or without accommodation, of fulfilling the essential requirements of the educational program.

 How to Apply for Accommodation

 - Review the Online Accommodation Request Process available at https://www.excelsior.edu/support-resources/accessibility-services/, in the Student Policy Handbook, or by request from the Accessibility Services Office at 844-427-4356.

 - Complete the Online Accommodation Request Process at https://www.excelsior.edu/support-resources/accessibility-services/.
 Students unable to complete an online request can request a paper copy from the Accessibility Services Office by calling the University toll free at 844-427-4356.
 The Accessibility Services Office will work with students who need to submit the information in an alternate format, if appropriate.

 - Documentation of Disability.
 Documentation of a disability will include a student intake interview (by phone, video, or other accessible method that provides a durable record) with the Executive Director of Student Accessibility or the Accessibility Services Coordinator so that we can better understand each student’s disability, the barriers to education that will be addressed, and the effectiveness of accommodations previously received.
 Third party documentation from an appropriate, licensed medical professional helps to ensure fuller understanding of the barriers to education faced by the student.
 Third party documentation can be submitted prior to the intake interview, or the coordinator can help determine additional documentation needs after the initial interview.

 Third party documentation should be on official letterhead and signed by a qualified healthcare professional in the area of the student’s disability.
 The documentation should address at a minimum: